szczyglis-dev/ultimate-chain-parser/README.md

     ];

 ```
-**- sep_input_rowset** - `string` Separator for rowsets for input when stripping into rowset, used depending on the expected output distribution, e.g. \n
+**- sep_input_rowset** - `string` Separator for rowsets for input when splitting into rowsets, used depending on the expected output distribution, e.g., \n

-**- sep_input_row** - `string` Row separator for input when stripping into rows, used depending on the expected output distribution, e.g. \n
+**- sep_input_row** - `string` Separator for rows in input data when splitting into rows, used depending on the expected output distribution, e.g., \n.

-**- sep_input_column** - `string` Separator for columns for input data when stripping into columns, used depending on the expected output distribution, e.g. coma (,)
+**- sep_input_column** - `string` Separator for columns in input data when splitting into columns, used depending on the expected output distribution, e.g., a comma (,).

-**- sep_output_rowset** - `string` Separator for rowsets for output when joining result from rowsets, used depending on the expected output look, e.g. \n
+**- sep_output_rowset** - `string` Separator for rowsets in output when joining results from rowsets, used depending on the desired output format, e.g., \n.

-**- sep_output_row** - `string` Row separator for output when joining result from rows, used depending on the expected output look, e.g. \n
+**- sep_output_row** - `string` Separator for rows in output when joining results from rows, used depending on the desired output format, e.g. \n

-**- sep_output_column** - `string` Separator for columns for output data when joining result from columns, used depending on the expected output look, e.g. coma (,)
+**- sep_output_column** - `string` Separator for columns in output when joining results from columns, used depending on the desired output format, e.g. comma (,)

 **- empty_field_placeholder** - `string` Placeholder to replace the given field if the matched field is empty.
-Leave blank if you don't want to put any placeholders.
+Leave blank if you do not want to use any placeholders.

-**- is_debug** - `boolean`, If TRUE, then append debugger information to each line of output
+**- is_debug** - `boolean`, If TRUE, append debugger information to each line of output.

-**- is_empty_field_placeholder** - `boolean` If TRUE, then replaces empty spaces in the matched fields with the string specified in the `empty_placeholder` option
+**- is_empty_field_placeholder** - `boolean` If TRUE, replace empty spaces in the matched fields with the string specified in the `empty_placeholder` option.

 ___

 ## Tool: cleaner

-A tool for cleaning the input data, sanitizing and pre-preparing data for further processing.
+A tool for cleaning, sanitizing, and pre-preparing input data for further processing.

 **Options:**

-**- use_dataset** - `boolean`, Enables operation on a dataset prepared by the previous element, instead of its parsed output, allows to transfer between elements an already ready set of prepared data.
-Don't use in first element of chain when starting from raw input (because at the beginning there is no prepared dataset from the previous element)
+**- use_dataset** - `boolean`, Enables operation on a dataset prepared by the previous element, instead of its parsed output.
+This allows transferring an already prepared set of data between elements.
+Do not use this in the first element of the chain when starting from raw input, as there is no prepared dataset from a previous element at the beginning.

-**- trim** - `boolean` Applies function trim() to every block
+**- trim** - `boolean` Applies the `trim()` function to every block.

-**- clean_blocks** - `boolean` Removes empty blocks
+**- clean_blocks** - `boolean` Removes empty blocks.

-**- fix_newlines** - `boolean` Replaces all \r\n with \n
+**- fix_newlines** - `boolean` Replaces all \r\n with \n.

-**- strip_tags** - `boolean` Applies function strip_tags() to all
+**- strip_tags** - `boolean` Applies the `strip_tags()` function to all.

-**- sep_input_rowset** - `string` Separator for rowsets for input when stripping into rowset, used depending on the expected output distribution, e.g. \n
+**- sep_input_rowset** - `string` Separator for rowsets for input when splitting into rowsets, used depending on the expected output distribution, e.g., \n

-**- sep_input_row** - `string` Row separator for input when stripping into rows, used depending on the expected output distribution, e.g. \n
+**- sep_input_row** - `string` Separator for rows in input data when splitting into rows, used depending on the expected output distribution, e.g., \n.

-**- sep_input_column** - `string` Separator for columns for input data when stripping into columns, used depending on the expected output distribution, e.g. coma (,)
+**- sep_input_column** - `string` Separator for columns in input data when splitting into columns, used depending on the expected output distribution, e.g., a comma (,).

-**- sep_output_rowset** - `string` Separator for rowsets for output when joining result from rowsets, used depending on the expected output look, e.g. \n
+**- sep_output_rowset** - `string` Separator for rowsets in output when joining results from rowsets, used depending on the desired output format, e.g., \n.

-**- sep_output_row** - `string` Row separator for output when joining result from rows, used depending on the expected output look, e.g. \n
+**- sep_output_row** - `string` Separator for rows in output when joining results from rows, used depending on the desired output format, e.g. \n

-**- sep_output_column** - `string` Separator for columns for output data when joining result from columns, used depending on the expected output look, e.g. coma (,)
+**- sep_output_column** - `string` Separator for columns in output when joining results from columns, used depending on the desired output format, e.g. comma (,)

 ___

 ## Tool: limiter

-A tool for limiting the amount of generated or received data according to specific patterns and rules; it can also be used to delete data.
+A tool for limiting the amount of generated or received data according to specific patterns and rules.
+It can also be used for deleting data.

 **Options:**

-**- use_dataset** - `boolean` Enables operation on a dataset prepared by the previous element, instead of its parsed output, allows to transfer between elements an already ready set of prepared data.
-Don't use in first element of chain when starting from raw input (because at the beginning there is no prepared dataset from the previous element)
+**- use_dataset** - `boolean` Enables operation on a dataset prepared by the previous element, instead of its parsed output.
+This allows transferring an already prepared set of data between elements.
+Do not use this in the first element of the chain when starting from raw input, as there is no prepared dataset from a previous element at the beginning.

-**- data_mode** - `string` `[rowset|row|column]` - Selects the dimension on which the other options are to operate
+**- data_mode** - `string` `[rowset|row|column]` - Selects the dimension on which the other options will operate.

-**- interval_allow** - `integer` Restricts output to blocks that match the given interval, default: 1
+**- interval_allow** - `integer` Restricts output to blocks that match the given interval.
+Default is 1.

-**- range_allow** - `array` Limits output to blocks that match specified ranges, leave empty to allow all blocks, or specify range(s) separated by coma, indexing is from 0
+**- range_allow** - `array` Limits output to blocks that match specified ranges; leave empty to allow all blocks.
+Specify range(s) separated by commas, with indexing starting from 0.

   *Syntax:* integer1, integer2, integer3-integer4,integer5-,-integer6 [...]